search

 Exness Christmas and New Year's Trading Hours

-During global holidays such as Christmas and the New Year, many markets—particularly in major countries—are closed, so trading may be unavailable or trading hours may be shortened at Exness.
-Around the Christmas and New Year holidays, market participation decreases significantly, leading to a sharp drop in liquidity.
-Since this period is prone to sudden market fluctuations and widening spreads, please exercise caution when trading or holding positions during this time.
+At Exness, trading may be suspended or trading hours may be shortened during global holidays such as Christmas and the New Year, as many markets—particularly in major countries—are closed during these periods.
+Around Christmas and the New Year, the number of market participants decreases significantly, leading to a sharp drop in liquidity.
+Since this makes the market prone to sudden fluctuations and widening spreads, please exercise caution when trading or holding positions during this period.

 Exness’s trading platforms, MT4 (MetaTrader 4) and MT5 (MetaTrader 5), display times in Greenwich Mean Time (GMT+0).
 Since Japan is 9 hours behind Greenwich Mean Time, you can convert the times displayed on MT4 and MT5 to Japan Standard Time by adding 9 hours.